Ly0n/awesome-robotic-tooling/README.md

 * [pointcloud_to_laserscan](https://github.com/ros-perception/pointcloud_to_laserscan) - Converts a 3D Point Cloud into a 2D laser scan.
 * [octomap](https://github.com/OctoMap/octomap) - An Efficient Probabilistic 3D Mapping Framework Based on Octrees
 * [pptk](https://github.com/heremaps/pptk) - Point Processing Toolkit from HEREMaps
+* [gpu-voxels](https://www.gpu-voxels.org/) - GPU-Voxels is a CUDA based library which allows high resolution volumetric collision detection between animated 3D models and live pointclouds from 3D sensors of all kinds.

 ## Localization
 * [evo](https://github.com/MichaelGrupp/evo) - Python package for the evaluation of odometry and SLAM